GemTalk/PharoGemStoneFFI/README.md

 ```
 The directory above is your client libs directory.
 Remember this location, you will need it later.
 Note: on Windows, this must be a path in Windows format, NOT cygwin format.
+Note: slow client libs will not function properly on Windows unless you have the debug versions of the vcruntime dlls that come with MS VisualStudio 2019.
+Therefore it is better to use fast builds on Windows.

 ### Sparkle FFI Smaltalk code Installation
 If you don't already have one, choose a standard location on disk where you will locate your GitHub project clones.